apache/shenyu-website/blog/SPI-SourceCode-Analysis-MatchStrategy-SPI.md

 - `PredictJudge`-predicate
 - `MatchStrategy`-matching strategy

 Relatively speaking, the `MatchStrategy` is the part that needs the least extension points.
-For the combination judgement of multiple conditions, the common select rules are: All conditions are matched, at least one is match, at least the first is met, or most of conditions  satisfied.
-As well  need to handle various type of parameters, for example: `IP`, `header`, `uri`, etc.  How to make the `MatchStrategy` to be simple to use and extensible?
+For the combined judgement of multiple conditions, the common selection rules are: All conditions are matched, at least one is matched, at least the first is met, or most of conditions  satisfied.
+As well  need to handle various types of parameters, for example: `IP`, `header`, `uri`, etc.  How to make the `MatchStrategy` to be simple to use and extensible?

 ## MatchStrategy